Too Many Monitors? Here’s How to Pick the Right One

 Bestseller

-Refresh rate indicates how many times per second a monitor updates the displayed image, measured in hertz (Hz).
-A higher refresh rate results in smoother motion and can improve clarity, which is especially important for gaming, fast-paced video, or general smoothness during everyday use.
+Refresh rate indicates how many times per second the monitor updates the image, measured in Hertz (Hz).
+A higher refresh rate results in smoother motion and can enhance activities like gaming, video watching, or even general use by reducing blur and flicker.

 Popular options